 What else can you do to get a flat stomach?
 Eat right and keep your stress down!
-Fitness, nutrition, and lifestyle are the 3 things you need to help get the body you desire.
+Fitness, nutrition and lifestyle are the 3 things you need to help get the body you desire.
 You need to have control of your stress in all those areas to see results.
-Stress is a huge player in getting results you want.
+Stress is a huge player in getting the results you want.
 Keep that in mind.

 Okay, are you ready for your core-engaging cardio workout?

 Great!
-Here your core cardio workout breakdown:
+Here is your core cardio workout breakdown: